lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_1.md

 outcome ~ predictor + (1 | random_term)
 ```

-- `(1 | random_term)`: Random effects variable.
+- `(1 | random_term)`: Random effects variable
     - Random = dependency between observations (e.g. siblings in family, person over time) {{1}}
-    - Takes form `(left | right)`: left = individual slopes, right = individual intercepts. {{2}}
+    - Takes form `(left | right)`: left = individual slopes, right = individual intercepts {{2}}
     - `1` = same slope for all {{3}}
     - `random_term` = each person has own intercept {{4}}

 `@script`
-Lastly, there is variable for the random effects.
+Lastly, there is the random effects variable.
 The name random means there is a dependency between observations, such as with siblings in a family or a person measured over time.

 The form has two parts, a left and right side.
 The left side calculates slopes for each random unit while the right side calculates intercepts for each unit.
-The one here says to have the same slopes and that each group in the random term on the right has a different intercept.
-For example, in a prospective cohort, individuals measured over time will generally start at their own level at the start.
-For example, everyone starts at a their own weight but that it may change over time.
+The one here says to have the same slopes and that each random unit on the right will have a different intercept.
+For example, in a prospective cohort, individuals measured over time will all start at their own weight at the start and change over time.

 ---
-## Recall transforming variables for modelling
+## Recall transforming variables for modeling

 ```yaml
 type: "FullSlide"